Arima9061/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 ## <a name="injections"></a> build.gradle.kts injections from main test code

 It is possible to inject code from IT test directly into the build files of the test project.

-Use `debugTargetProcessWhenDebuggingKGP-IT=true` in `local.properties` for an [improved DevX](#autodebug) with injections.
-This setting will allow you to break transparently in the test and in the injection.

 See [BuildScriptInjectionIT.kt](src/test/kotlin/org/jetbrains/kotlin/gradle/BuildScriptInjectionIT.kt) for examples of how to write a test with injections including: